PxCxio/vim-freeze-row/doc/README.md

 # vim-row-freeze

-A Vim plugin that allows you to freeze a row and create a split window with scroll binding.
+A Vim plugin that allows you to freeze a text row/line and create a split window with scroll binding.

 ## Installation